Promoting good mental health in the music industry

 Digital versions of the Mental Health Guides are freely available in the Resources section at the top of the page.

-Mental Health First Aid (MHFA) and Suicide Prevention training will be provided free to grassroots venues.
+Mental Health First Aid (MHFA) and Suicide Intervention training will be provided free to grassroots venues.
 MHFA training provides the skills needed to recognise and support someone experiencing mental health difficulties.

 Our training programmes are being piloted at the 100 Club in London and the Wedgewood Rooms in Portsmouth, before being rolled out to green rooms, festivals and Night Time Industries Association (NTIA) members across the UK.